six-two/mkdocs-placeholder-plugin/docs/advanced-configuration.md

 ### auto_placeholder_tables_collapsible

-If it is enabled, the table will be wrapped in a collapsible adminition.
+If it is enabled, the table will be wrapped in a collapsible admonition.
-If this is enabled and the required markdown extensions are not specified in the `mkdocs.yml`, then the extensions will be added by the plugin.
+If this is enabled and the required markdown extensions (`admonition` and `pymdownx.details`) are not specified in the `mkdocs.yml`, then the extensions will be added by the plugin.
 Has no effect, when `auto_placeholder_tables` is disabled.

 ### enabled